aanisa/wf_devchal/README.md

-  Config is still a global namspace; isolate each blueprint's config Add flask cli command to create scaffolding blueprint w. empty req'd files blueprint_name in tests feels leaky
+  Config is still a global namspace; isolate each blueprint's config Add flask cli command to create scaffolding blueprint w. empty req'd files blueprint_name in tests feels leaky requirements.txt in the blueprints, composited to root webpack config in the blueprints, composited to root